-8. Discussion and Conclusions
+8 Concluding Discussion

 With his performances of more than one hundred liturgical chants recorded at the Tbilisi State Conservatory in 1966, Artem Erkomaishvili has left a unique documentation of past performance practices.
-The fact that he sang the three voices of each chant in succession

-- the second and third voice against his own pre-recorded voice(s) - makes this corpus, in particular in its curated version by Rosenzweig et al. 2020, an extremely valuable resource for the analysis of traditional Georgian music.
-In the present study, we made heavy use of the metadata of the curated Erkomaishvili dataset.
+The fact that he sang the three voices of each chant in succession - the second and third voice against his own pre-recorded voice(s) - makes this corpus, in particular in its curated version by Rosenzweig et al. (2020), an extremely valuable resource for the analysis of traditional Georgian music.
+This dataset is the oldest corpus of Georgian chants from which the time synchronous F0-trajectories for all three voices have been reliably determined (Müller et al. 2017).
+Since chanting was prohibited during the Soviet period in Georgia, it is also the only one from this time, which further underlines its importance for research.
+In the present study, we made heavy use of the metadata of the curated dataset (Rosenzweig et al., 2019), all of which are publically available.
 Without the beat annotations and the possibility to easily align recordings computationally to positions in the scores, it would have hardly been possible to investigate the effect of intended pitch bending by comparing identical melodic phrases in different chants and to study the effects of dynamic intonation adjustments at a note level.
+We have also carefully documented all the processing steps to make our work transparent and reproducible, and we are happy to make the results for the individual chants available on request from the first author.
+As a consequence, we hope that the provision of all the data and methods to the scientific community, will stimulate further research on the Erkomaishvili dataset, for example on individual chants.

-With the present study, we demonstrate that a lot can be learned about the tuning system(s) and the intonation practice of Artem Erkomaishvili from the Tbilisi State Conservatory recordings of 1966.
+With the present study, we demonstrate that a lot can be learned about the tuning system(s) and the intonation practice of Artem Erkomaishvili from the Tbilisi State Conservatory recordings of 1966 which have wider implications for the discourse on the analysis of tradition Georgian vocal music.
 As one of our major contributions, we have derived three synoptic scale models for the complete dataset, two melodic ones (one for the solo top voices and one for all voices jointly), and one harmonic model for all concomitant intervals in the dataset, see Figure 23(a).
+This is unprecedented in the context of the discourse of the Georgian tuning systems.
 Despite the fact that no data were excluded from the analysis, the synoptic models, which represent the complete dataset in a comprehensive way, show remarkable clear and stable features.
 The most persistent observation in essentially all chants is that their pitch group distributions contain two rather large intervals (approx. 200 cents) close to the most salient pitch group.
-Musically, this large interval seems to serve a very important purpose because it is an indispensable condition to have concomitant fourths and fifths (separated by 200 cents), which are the core of the I-4-5 chord so common in traditional Georgian music.
+Musically, this large interval seems to serve a very important purpose because it is an indispensable condition to have concomitant fourths and fifths (separated by 200 cents), which are the core of the 1-4-5 chord so common in traditional Georgian music.
 Therefore, in Figure 23(a) we have aligned the melodic scales to the scale pitches of the pitch group four degrees below the most salient one.
 This corresponds to the assumption that the most salient pitch group corresponds to scale degree five.
 As a consequence, in both the melodic and the harmonic models, the fourth and the fifth are close to just tuning.